-Automatic variable An automatic variable of a method (also known as a method local) is created on entry to the method and exists only during execution of the method, and therefore is accessible only during the execution of that method.
+Automatic variable An automatic variable of a method is created on entry to the method and exists only during execution of the method, and therefore it is accessible only during the execution of that method.
 (You'll see an exception to this rule when you look at inner classes, but don't worry about that for now.)